PoisotLab/ms_networkary_classifiers/README.md

 bias, the model performance is better evaluated through the use of MCC [@fig:biasmccinf].
-Because $F_1$ is monotonously sensitive to classifier bias [@fig:bias] and network connectance [@fig:connectance], MCC should be prefered as a measure of model evaluation.
+Because $F_1$ is monotonously sensitive to classifier bias [@fig:bias] and network connectance [@fig:connectance], MCC should be prefered as a measure of model evaluation and comparison.

 Second, because the PR-AUC responds more to network connectance [@fig:optimvalue] and training set imbalance [@fig:biasrocpr], it should be used as a measure of